-- 1. Disconnect the wiring connecting the adapter card to the serverboard. - 2.
-Remove the serverboard drawer from the chassis. - 3.
-Remove the serverboard from the serverboard drawer by removing the screws securing it to the drawer.
-Set the screws aside for later use. - 4.
-Remove the five screws securing the adapter card to the drawer and set them aside for later use. - 5.
-Remove the adapter card from the serverboard drawer.
+- 1. Remove the node from the back of the chassis.
+It is not necessary to power down the system. - 2.
+Disconnect the wiring, connecting the adapter card to the motherboard if any is present. - 3.
+Remove the five screws securing the adapter card and the spacer plate to the drawer and set them aside for later use. - 4.
+Remove the adapter card and spacer plate from the motherboard drawer. - 5.
+Set the spacer plate aside for later use.

-Installing the Adapter Card (Figure 3-14)
+Installing the Adapter Card

-- 1. Place the adapter card in the serverboard drawer, aligning the holes in the adapter card with the holes in the serverboard drawer. - 2.
-Secure the adapter card to the serverboard drawer, using the five screws which were previously set aside. - 3.
-Reconnect the wiring from the serverboard to the adapter card. - 4.
-Return the serverboard drawer to the closed position in the chassis.
+- 1. Make sure the motherboard has been installed properly in the node drawer before installing the adapter card. - 2.
+Place the adapter card and spacer plate in the node drawer, aligning the holes in the spacer and the adapter card with the holes in the drawer. - 3.
+Secure the adapter card and spacer plate to the motherboard drawer, using the five M3 flathead screws which were previously set aside. - 4.
+Reconnect the wiring from the motherboard to the adapter card if necessary. - 5.
+Return the node drawer to the closed position in the chassis.